 What do you foresee for Samuel Shaw for the balance of 2015 & beyond?

 Was there anything you’d like to share, encourage or promote as it relates to Samuel Shaw?

 Samuel Shaw: “I am also a freelance artist and I do commission work.
 I draw a lot of wrestlers and superheroes and things like that.
-I just did the Florida Super Con down in Miami and I was at the headlock comic both with Jerry Lawler and we were there just drawing on the spot.
-I drew a Dusty Rhodes and talked to a lot of fans.
+We just did the Florida Super Con down in Miami.
+I was there at the headlock comic both with Jerry Lawler and we were there just drawing on the spot.
+There I drew a Dusty Rhodes and talked to a lot of fans.
 I loved being in that creative environment and Jerry Lawler is a phenomenal artist as well.